textpattern/textpattern.github.io/setup/multi-site-installation.md

 **Note:** With this setup, any changes you make to a theme in a site and then export back to disk will be saved centrally, overwriting the theme for all other sites.
 Changes to other sites will, however, only come into effect once you reimport that theme in the other sites.

 Other theme setups are also possible, for example, a hybrid setup with 'base themes' stored centrally in the Textpattern root directory and site-specific variants in each `/public/themes` directory.
-For this you need to manually create symlinks from within the site’s `/public/themes` directory to your respective 'base theme' folder in the Textpattern root directory.
+For this you need to manually create symlinks from within the site's `/public/themes` directory to your respective 'base theme' folder in the Textpattern root directory.

 All of the above can also be applied to admin themes in the `admin` directory.